Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Abstract

 \section{Abstract}

 Applying reinforcement learning (RL) to combinatorial optimization problems is attractive as it removes the need for expert knowledge or pre-solved instances.
 However, it is unrealistic to expect an agent to solve these \mbox{(often NP-)hard} problems in a single shot at inference due to their inherent complexity.
 Thus, leading approaches often implement additional search strategies, from stochastic sampling and beam-search to explicit fine-tuning.
 In this paper, we argue for the benefits of learning a population of complementary policies, which can be simultaneously rolled out at inference.
-To this end, we introduce \methodname, a simple theoretically grounded training procedure for populations.
+To this end, we introduce \methodname, a simple training procedure for populations.
 Instead of relying on a predefined or hand-crafted notion of diversity, \methodname induces an unsupervised specialization targeted solely at maximizing the performance of the population.
-We show that \methodname produces a set of complementary policies, and obtains state-of-the-art RL results on three popular NP-hard problems: the traveling salesman (TSP), the capacitated vehicle routing (CVRP), and 0-1 knapsack (KP) problems.
-On TSP specifically, \methodname outperforms the previous state-of-the-art, dividing the optimality gap by 5 while reducing the inference time by more than an order of magnitude.
+We show that \methodname produces a set of complementary policies, and obtains state-of-the-art RL results on four popular NP-hard problems: traveling salesman, capacitated vehicle routing, 0-1 knapsack, and job-shop scheduling.